Image

 About Nicole

 I am a science educator at St. Jago High School with a strong interest in STEAM education and the use of technology in the classroom.
+I enjoy completing projects that help with growth and development of children and youth, especially in transforming spaces to produce green spaces and helping children to develop their ideas into products.

 More About Me